Payroll tax suspension to start in September will increase employee take-home pay

-HOUSTON, Texas (KTRK) -- Many people across the country might see their take-home pay increase next month.
+HOUSTON, Texas -- Many people across the country might see their take-home pay increase next month.

 Beginning Sept.
 1, the payroll tax relief program is scheduled to start.
 With this program, a portion of income tax from an employee's paycheck that is usually withheld by their employer won't be anymore.